daminipchrysanthemum-tech/aws-ai-practitioner-portfolio/README.md

 ## 🧠 What This Project Does

 Uses **Amazon Rekognition's `detect_moderation_labels` API** to scan images stored in S3 and classify them as safe or flagged.
-For each image, Rekognition returns a list of moderation labels (e.g. Explicit Nudity, Violence, Drugs, Alcohol, Gambling) with confidence scores from 0–100.
+For each image, Rekognition returns a list of moderation labels (e.g., Explicit Nudity, Violence, Drugs, Alcohol, Gambling) with confidence scores from 0–100.
 The notebook loops through a batch of images and produces a final summary report as a pandas DataFrame.

 ---